airbnb/mavericks/docs/mocking.md

 This operates very similarly to mocks declared with the state function.
 The default arguments are the receiver to the lambda and you must return a new instance of your arguments.
 This example assumes that the arguments are a data class that uses the Mavericks.KEY_ARG pattern for passing arguments to a view in a bundle.

-If your fragment accesses arguments directly (instead of just using them to initialize it's MvRxState) - then you may want to test interactions between specific arguments and state.
+If your fragment accesses arguments directly (instead of just using them to initialize it's MavericksState) - then you may want to test interactions between specific arguments and state.
 You can do that by passing arguments to a state mock function.

 ```kotlin
 mockSingleViewModel(MyFragment::MyViewModel, defaultState, defaultArgs) {